temporalio/documentation/docs-src/typescript/how-to-set-a-workflow-task-queue-in-typescript.md

 A Task Queue is a dynamic queue in Temporal polled by one or more Workers.

 Workers bundle Workflow code and node modules using Webpack v5 and execute them inside V8 isolates.
 Activities are directly required and run by Workers in the Node.js environment.

 Workers are flexible.
 You can host any or all of your Workflows and Activities on a Worker, and you can host multiple Workers on a single machine.

-There are three main things the Worker needs:
+The Worker need three main things:

-- `taskQueue`: the Task Queue to poll.
+- `taskQueue`: The Task Queue to poll.
 This is the only required argument.
 - `activities`: Optional.
 Imported and supplied directly to the Worker.
-- Workflow bundle, specify one of the following options:
+- Workflow bundle.
+Choose one of the following options:
-  - a `workflowsPath` to your `workflows.ts` file to pass to Webpack.
-For example, `require.resolve('./workflows')`.
-Workflows will be bundled with their dependencies.
+  - Specify `workflowsPath` pointing to your `workflows.ts` file to pass to Webpack; for example, `require.resolve('./workflows')`.
+    Workflows are bundled with their dependencies.
-  - Or pass a prebuilt bundle to `workflowBundle`, if you prefer to handle the bundling yourself.
+  - If you prefer to handle the bundling yourself, pass a prebuilt bundle to `workflowBundle`.

 ```ts
 import { Worker } from '@temporalio/worker';